symfony/symfony-docs/cookbook/bundles/installation.rst

 Starting from Symfony 2.1, dependencies are managed with Composer.
 It's a good idea to learn some basics of Composer in `their documentation`_.

-Before you can use composer to install a bundle, you should look for a `Packagist`_ package of that bundle.
+Before you can use Composer to install a bundle, you should look for a `Packagist`_ package of that bundle.
 For example, if you search for the popular `FOSUserBundle`_ you will find a packaged called `friendsofsymfony/user-bundle`_.